PrunaAI/ai-efficiency-courses/README.md

 ## Lectures

 The lecture content is based on multiple sources (incl. papers, books, and lectures).
-You can find the main sources in the [Awesome AI efficiency](https://github.com/PrunaAI/awesome-ai-efficiency) repository.
 If you find it helpful, please ⭐ star the repository!

 | Topic | Description | Slides |
 |-------|-------------|--------|